tinmarino/mouse_xterm/README.md

 source mouse.sh && mouse_track_start  # This can be in your bashrc
 ```

+## TODO

+* Create a tmux bind-key to MouseDown1Pane (currently it is select-pane)
+* Take care of other buttons: 2 and 3 that are entering escpe sequeence in terminal

 ## Xterm

 Xterm have a mouse tracking feature